nigelcharman/ombfw-videos/script/source.md

 You'll notice a lot of different coloured markers on the map.

-Each marker represents a weed patch and is coloured to show the current status of the patch.
+Each marker represents a weed patch and is coloured to show the current known status of the patch.

 ---
 (narration-mode: fragment)